Sim0nW0lf/Docker-Atelier/Nextcloud/_Installation/readme.md

 sudo ./setup.sh
 ```

-This will take a while, after configuring your installation about 5 minutes.
+This will take a while, about 8 minutes.
 Be patient and **enjoy your NC Installation!**

 ## Remove Nextcloud